What is a Privacy Policy?

 By itself, this information seems harmless; however, each piece of data has the potential to be collated and used to identify you or for other purposes without your informed consent.

 The long-term storage and security of your personal information is another key concern addressed in the GDPR.
-To comply with the law, organisations must have a clear privacy policy which explains their data retention and security practices.
+To comply with the law, organizations must have a clear privacy policy which explains their data retention and security practices.

-Under the GDPR, citizens based in the EU have the right to request a copy of their personal data and transfer it to another organisation so that they can benefit from other online services.
+Under the GDPR, citizens based in the EU have the right to request a copy of their personal data and transfer it to another organization so that they can benefit from other online services.

 To comply with this requirement, many platforms like Facebook have now given users the option to download a copy of all the personal data collected about them.